 The issue with this method is it requires a lot of effort and discipline.
 If you know that you’re not that kind of person (be honest), then you may find that this is not sustainable.
 Also, if your income is more piecemeal, or you have a lot of multiple incomes, then it will be too labour intensive!

 Alternatively, YNAB (which stands for you need a budget), has an app you can use to budget your money if you don’t like spreadsheets.
 There are lots of ladies in my community who love using the app, so maybe you could take a look too?
-It is an app you have to pay for, but I have a two month free trial you can use.
+It is an app you have to pay for, but I have a 34 day trial you can use.
 YNAB have a lovely concept called ageing your money.
 When combined with the challenge of multiple incomes, it might just be the thing you need to help.
 Watch their video on it to see what you think!

 Tips for success